SAP/fosstars-rating-core/docs/oss/security/curl/curl.md

 1. Does it use OWASP ESAPI?
 No
 1. Does it use OWASP Java Encoder?
 No
 1. Does it use OWASP Java HTML Sanitizer?
 No
 1. Does it use UndefinedBehaviorSanitizer?
-Yes
+No
 1. Does it use nohttp?
 No
 1. Does it use verified signed commits?
 No
 1. How is OWASP Dependency Check used?
 Not used